Darragoth/Universal-Eurocentric-Alphabet/README.md

 - caron {◌̌} for a dipping tone
 - circumflex {◌̂} for a peaking tone.
 #### Stress & Pitch accent [•]
 Very common, perhaps universal.
 Phonemic status not always certain.
 The French always stress the last syllable, while Finns always stress the first one.
 Slavs except for the Czech decided that stress would be phonemic and unpredictable.
-Even English has minimal pairs separated only by stress, compare for example: insight/incite, prȯject/projėct, desert/dessert, ̇object/objėct, prėsent/presėnt.
+Even English has minimal pairs separated only by stress, compare for example: insight/incite, prȯject/projėct, desert/dessert, ̇ȯbject/objėct, prėsent/presėnt.
 Denoted with a dot above {◌̇} or below {◌̣}.
 ### Extra vowels, Ұ & Э
-Some langs like Acehnese distinguish four unrounded back vowels: Y [ɯ], Ұ [ɤ], ⵎ [ʌ], A [ä].
+A few langs like Acehnese distinguish *four* unrounded back vowels: Y [ɯ], Ұ [ɤ], ⵎ [ʌ], A [ä].
 French *might* distinguish two rounded front vowels in addition to 'u' [y] {Ʉ}: j**eu**ne [ʒœn] (young) vs. j**eû**ne [ʒøn] (fast, verb), which could be denoted Ɵ [ø] & Э [œ].
 Could be the only one of its kind or just French shenanigans.
 ## Consonants
 ### The Chart
 {H} and {‒} are unique. {H} is best analyzed as the only voiceless approximant.
 Otherr approximants are always voiced. {H} does **not** have an inherent *place* or *manner* of articulation.
 Some linguists analyze it as a voiceless vowel, whose pronunciation is defined by the surrounding sounds.
 Similarly, the glottal stop, {‒} [ʔ], is simply a suspension before the next sound.